RC1140/rc1140.github.com/braindumps/dotjs.md

 Background
 --------------
-As a dev this is one of those things that i have been meaning to do for ages.
+As a developer we are constantly told by our peers (at least I am) that opensource projects are made of unicorns.
+You get to see the code behind projects that you are interested in and even make contributions when you find a problem.
+Sadly when asked how many projects they have contributed to many people default to 0 contributions.
+It may be argued that contributing to a new project is a leap that is not easy to take, it should then be a given that people at least read and review their favorite open source projects.
+Again when asked about this many people are content to use a open source library or applicaiton assuming someone else has checked it out.

+In the same line of thought while watching this talk given by [Richard Hamming](https://www.youtube.com/watch?v=a1zDuOPkMSw), I felt inspired to get a long delayed project going.
+Calling it a project may be overkill but the idea is fairly simple.
+As Hamming suggests reading and reviewing papers weekly I have wanted to read and review opensource projects.
+On its own the idea is simple but has a number of benefits for me, I get to learn about a new cool project that I can always reffer back to for inspiration , I get to learn about how a language is used (depends on the language the project uses) and finally I get learn about new ways to solve problems that other developers have fixed.

-While watching this talk given by Richard Hamming (link talk here) , I felt inspired to get this project going.
-While it was tempting to build a entire system to make this easy I figure I should get the process going and build a system once I have some data to work around.
-As a side note one of the few devs whose work I enjoy following does regular series of code reviews where he does deep dives into various code bases (mostly game engines).
-If you dont already know who I am talking about then you should go have a look at fabien sanglard's blog http://fabiensanglard.net/ , I hope that one day I can provide the same level of insight as he does.
+While it was tempting to build a entire system to make this process easy I figure I should get going and build a system once I have some data to work around.
+As a side note one of the few devs whose work I enjoy following, does regular series of code reviews where he does deep dives into various code bases (mostly game engines).
+If you dont already know who I am talking about then you should go have a look at fabien sanglard's [blog](http://fabiensanglard.net/).

 Why
 --------------

-Selected as a projet from githubs trending projects for productivity as well as its a chrome extension.
-Further the plugin seems to tackle a problem that i tried to solve recently in a very clean manner.
+Selected a projet from githubs trending projects for productivity also since it was a chrome extension it would provide a good brush up on chrome dev techniques.Further the plugin seems to tackle a problem that i tried to solve recently (loading custom code easily into a domain) in a very clean manner.

 Where
 --------------